 Complimentary Twins

-The class had all gone, and the only ones who were left were Tom and Alan.
-Their classmates and teachers were curious.
+After everyone else had gone, it was Tom and Alan’s turn.
+Their classmates and teacher were curious.
 The boys were empty-handed.

 “Did you boys forget to bring your project?”
 Mrs. Smith asked nervously.

 “Nope!”
 Tom exclaimed.
 “It’s all here,” he said pointing to his brother and himself.